Walgreens The Thread

 • If you touch an infected toenail and then touch an uninfected toenail, you can spread the fungus to the uninfected nail

-• If you use the same tools, like nail files or clippers, on an uninfected toenail after using them on an infected nail, the fungus can spread to the uninfected nail
+• If you use the same tools, like nail files or clippers, on an uninfected toenail or fingernail after using them on an infected nail, the fungus can spread to the uninfected nail

 Likewise, a fungal toenail infection can spread to other people through: